Påhlman family: Origins of service to the Crown (c. 1600–1641)

 Jürgen Polman the Elder († by 1641), founded the family's Påhlman and von Pohlmann branches.
 Portrait at Karlbergs slott.

 The Swedish branch traces its lineage to Jürgen Polman the Elder (d. before 1641), a Baltic German nobleman who laid the foundation for the family's centuries-long service to the Swedish Crown.
 He entered the service of Duke Karl of Södermanland, the future King Charles IX of Sweden, on 20 November 1600.
 Around this time, in exchange for a sum of money that Jürgen had formerly advanced to the Duke, Jürgen was given the manor Piigandi (Pigant).

 This was a "knight manor" located in the Kannapäh parish of Estonia, owned by Polish families and later seized by them once again.
-By 1601 he was appointed captain (German: hauptmann) at Anzen in Livonia.
+By 1601 he was appointed captain (hauptmann) at Anzen in Livonia (now Antsla, Estonia).

-Jürgen's direct contribution to the Polish-Swedish War (1600—1611) is documented in correspondence from Duke Karl, who expressed his approval of Jürgen's success in enlisting over one hundred farmers for the war effort.
+Jürgen's direct contribution to the Polish-Swedish War (1600–1611) is documented in correspondence from Duke Karl, who expressed his approval of Jürgen's success in enlisting over one hundred farmers for the war effort.
 However, his service was not without peril.
 After being captured by Polish forces, Jürgen wrote a strategic appeal for his freedom to his commander, Anders Lennartsson.
 In the letter, he reminded his commander of his loyal service at his "own cost with four horses" and warned that failing to secure his exchange would "cause great loathing among many righteous people who will think twice to risk their life and limb again" — a potent warning from a key military recruiter.